Pollen (video game): Setting

-The game is set in an alternate reality where crewed exploration of the Solar System is happening at a rapid pace, however computers are between 10 and 20 years behind what they are at the same time in our world.
-The point of divergence is in 1963, when John F. Kennedy survives an assassination attempt, and the U.S. and U.S.S.R. eventually allying.
-RAMA Industries is founded by the governments of several nations, becoming the main space company in existence.
+The game is set in an alternate reality where crewed exploration of the Solar System is happening at a rapid pace; however, computers are between 10 and 20 years behind what they are at the same time in our world.
+The point of divergence is in 1963, when John F. Kennedy survives an assassination attempt, and the U.S. and U.S.S.R. eventually ally.
+RAMA Industries is founded by the governments of several nations, becoming the dominant space company.

 Development

-Pollen's development began in late 2013 with the Unity 4 engine, and was later ported to the Unity 5 engine.
+Pollen's development began in late 2013 with the Unity 4 engine, and the game was later ported to the Unity 5 engine.
 The development team consisted initially of 5 team members.
-The game was announced in Aug 2014 accompanied by an teaser trailer.
+The game was announced in Aug 2014 accompanied by a teaser trailer.
 In Oct 2015, the first gameplay trailer was released.

 On October 5, 2015, Pollen was posted on Steam, and after getting 86% yes votes within 36 hours, it was Greenlit by the community two days later on 7 Oct, 2015., after receiving a significant amount of press coverage.